mikestefanello/backlite/README.md

 * **NumWorkers**: The amount of goroutines to open which will process queued tasks.
 * **CleanupInterval**: How often the completed tasks database table will attempt to remove expired rows.

+### Schema installation

+Until a more robust system is provided, to install the database schema, call `client.Install()`.
+This must be done prior to using the client.
+It is safe to call this if the schema was previously installed.
+The schema is currently defined in `internal/query/schema.sql`.

 ### Declaring a Task type

 Any type can be a task as long as it implements the `Task` interface, which requires only the `Config() QueueConfig` method, used to provide information about the queue that these tasks will be added to.
 As an example, this is a task used to send new order email notifications: